 The current blockchain platforms require quite a bit of energy to operate.
 This, in the long run, can be a big issue for the planet earth where global warming is becoming a huge concern.

-Holochcain applications are distributed solutions which benefit heavily from the best of both worlds.
+Holochcain applications are distributed solutions that benefit heavily from the best of both worlds.
 This means that each dApp that you create on the chain has its customizable interoperable network.

 Holochain approach is to provide each of its apps his/her network.
-This makes each network the ability to configure themselves according to the requirements.
+This makes each network the ability to configure itself according to the requirements.

 Other key aspects that can be configured include resilience, governance, and privacy.
 This is why Holochain technology is a great decentralized app solution and not a network similar to Ethereum, NEO, or others.

 So, how does Holochain technology work if the apps have their own unique distributed ledger?
 To stay connected, the different apps can bridge among themselves with the help of the native Application Programming Interface (API).
 The API is capable of providing a secure and profoundly integrated ecosystem.

 This unique connectivity also means that the apps can work offline or when they are partitioned.
 In short, it makes them a clear winner when it comes to real-world applications.
 Every app can’t stay online every single time it needs to operate.
 Advertently, it also adds value to the most important industrial sectors, including energy, supply chain, or Internet of Things.

 It leads us to microservice.
 Holochain relies heavily on microservices.
 This means that an app is a collection of standalone microservices.
 It improves the whole ecosystem as well with microservices can be used in other application or ecosystem.